stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 However, there may exist cases where this scheme (sending the notification to the parent) is not sufficient and a more general design is needed.
-However, it is strongly desireable that the child is able to figure out where to send the Notify via a single query.
+At the same time, it is strongly desireable that the child is able to figure out where to send the NOTIFY via a single query.

-In the zone `parent.`:
+By adding the following to the zone `parent.`:

 	parent.
 IN NOTIFY CDS   scheme port scanner.parent. parent.
 IN NOTIFY CSYNC scheme port scanner.parent.

 where the only scheme defined here is scheme=1 with the interpretation that when a new CDS (or CDNSKEY or CSYNC) is published, a NOTIFY(CDS) or NOTIFY(CSYNC) should be sent to the address and port listed in the corresponding NOTIFY RRset.

+Example:

+	parent.
+IN NOTIFY CDS   1 559 cds-scanner.parent.
+    parent.
+IN NOTIFY CSYNC 1 560 csync-scanner.parent.

 Other schemes are possible, but are out of scope for this document.